nicobenz/GameStudies-ActionRequests/README.md

 ## Working title
 *Analysing Changes in Prevalence of Action Request Speech Acts in Video Game Dialogues and Quest Objectives: A Computational Approach using Term Frequencies and Percentage-based Adaptive N-Grams*

+## Prior research
+Speech acts are a basic concept in linguistic pragmatic and therefore well researched.
+However, there is less study of
+### Research on computation of speech acts
+Computational approaches to speech acts have been a topic in computational linguistics for several decades.
+Here are some examples:
+- Moulin, B., Rousseau, D., & Vanderveken, D. (1992).
+Speech acts in a connected discourse: a computational representation based on conceptual graph theory.
+Journal of Experimental & Theoretical Artificial Intelligence, 4(2), 149-165.
+- Cummins, C., & de Ruiter, J. P. (2014).
+Computational approaches to the pragmatics problem.
+Language and linguistics compass, 8(4), 133-143.
+- Jin, M. (2022).
+A Computational Study of Speech Acts in Social Media (Doctoral dissertation, University of Sheffield).
+- Vosoughi, S., & Roy, D. (2016).
+Tweet acts: A speech act classifier for twitter.
+In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 10, No. 1, pp. 711-714).
+- Dini, S. (2023).
+Speech Act Classification in Computational Linguistics Using Supervised Machine Learning Models; the Interdisciplinary Context of Pragmatics and Natural Language Processing (Doctoral dissertation, Drexel University).

+### Research on speech acts in video games
+There are only a handful of publications dealing with speech acts in video games and most of them are qualitative analyses of single video games.
+I could not find any papers on computational approaches to speech acts in video games.
+However, here is an (exhaustive) list on speech acts in video games:
+- Triwidiatmoko, A. (2017).
+A Pragmatic Analysis of Speech Acts in Bully Chapters I & II Video Game.
+Sastra Inggris-Quill, 6(2), 194-201.
+- Colăcel, O. (2017).
+Speech Acts in Post-Apocalyptic Games: The Last of Us (2014).
+Messages, Sages, and Ages, 4(1), 41-50.
+- Gilbert, M. (2020).
+SPEECH ACTS OF THE MAIN CHARACTER DIALOGUE IN THE WITCHER 3 GAME (Doctoral dissertation, Diponegoro University).
+- Purnomo, S. L. A., & Purnama, S. L. S. (2015).
+Ludorative Acts: Questioning the Existence of Performative Acts in Video Games.
+International Journal of Linguistics, 3(2), 73-81.
+- Rao, V. (2011, September).
+How to Say Things with Actions I: a Theory of Discourse for Video Games for Change.
+In DiGRA Conference.

 ## Early results
 ### Transcripts
 Early results of the transcript approach -- using normalised scores to move curves closer together -- show that the verb *talk* sees a falling curve.